wilbowma/pgmp/README.md

 > racket -t example.rkt
 ```

-See [examples](pgmp/examples) for some example profile-guided
+See [examples](../blob/master/rackpgmp/examples) for some example programs implemented
-meta-programs.
+with or implementing profile-guided meta-programs.

 Test and micrbenchmarks
 ======================